 Although many causes of congenital hearing loss are known, a definitive cause is not identified in a substantial proportion of infants with hearing loss.

-The presence or absence of risk factors for permanent congenital hearing loss plays a large in determining its prevalence.
+The presence or absence of risk factors for permanent congenital hearing loss plays a significant role in determining its prevalence.

 Only 1.43% of children with hearing loss have a positive family history of congenital hearing loss.
-Having your baby screened is, therefore, pretty important.
+Having your baby screened is, therefore, rather important.

-Babies and young children may also experience progressive hearing loss, so it’s necessary to have a hearing screening at regular intervals.
-Particularly for infants that are considered more at risk of developing hearing loss.
+Babies and young children may also experience progressive hearing loss.
+Hence, it’s necessary to have a hearing screening at regular intervals, particularly for infants considered more at risk of developing hearing loss.

 Risk factors for congenital hearing loss include: